-We recommend you make a connection with other streamers from Twitch and start working on the Youtube appearance.
+I recommend you make a connection with other streamers from Twitch and start working on the YouTube appearance.

-They are short and effective, and they can tell potential viewers what to expect of your typical Twitch stream.
+They are short and effective, and they can tell potential viewers what to expect from your typical Twitch stream.

 Moreover, you will have to network with people who are into editing in order to make the videos good.

 And where to find better editors than from your own community!

 On the other hand, if there are no editors in your community, other streamers that you are friends with, will find what you need in their communities.

 Secondly, you can post a reaction to a video of some other streamer from Twitch or even YouTube.

 If you want to promote your Twitch profile you can comment on the ongoing Twitch dramas (it seems that there are always dramas…), and as a result, many YouTube users will eventually start to use Twitch.

 Hence, they might become your viewers and members of your community.

 Furthermore, you can create a false drama with some of your Twitch colleagues, and promote it on YouTube.